vahadruya/Python_Map_Plotting/README.md

 For the location names: To maintain vernacular pronunciation, while still preserving readability as per original script, I have used a self-tampered [Harvard-Kyoto transliteration](https://en.wikipedia.org/wiki/Harvard-Kyoto#:~:text=The%20Harvard%2DKyoto%20Convention%20is,mail%2C%20and%20for%20electronic%20texts.) - with the voiced retroflex lateral approximant ळ written as La, and the schwa as Ə.

 Example, माळठाण in HK and modified HK are mALaThANa and mALəThANə respectively.

+## Conclusion

+Typically, I'd have preferred the method using geopandas where I can add the distance scale using geopy.distance on the axes limits.
+The folium method while being interactive and also quite fluid, I cannot seem to find a method to lock in the zoom.
+Lack of a good shapefile for MH state influences the decision in favour of folium.
+But, better shapefiles (like one for NYC I found [here](https://data.cityofnewyork.us/City-Government/Borough-Boundaries/tqmj-j8zm)) would make me choose geopandas.

 ## Contact